Victor-Pausan/Seed_and_Succeed_Tycoon/README.md

 ## 🚀 Built For the Superseed Contest

-This project is our official entry for the **Superseed Crypto Contest**.
+This project is my official entry for the **Superseed Crypto Contest**.
 My goal was to capture the innovative spirit of the Superseed protocol and translate its powerful financial concepts into a compelling and educational game.
 This game was built using the help of AI models as it was one of the contest's rules.

 ## 🛠️ Tech Stack